projectatomic/atomic-site/source/blog/2016-04-13-running_OCI.html.md

 $ make && make install
 ```

-Note: OCItools will soon be available as a package on Fedora, RHEL and CentOS.
+  **Note:** OCItools will soon be available as a package on Fedora, RHEL, and CentOS.

-### Fedora container
+## Fedora Container

 There are various ways to construct a rootfs.
 Ultimately, it is just a directory with a bunch of files that will be visible and used inside your container.
 In this example, we will use dnf to construct a rootfs.